Best Acoustic Guitar Under £1000

 PRS SE Angelus A50E

 The Merida Diana electro acoustic guitar deserves to be far more popular than it is.
 The Grand Auditorium cutaway body shape is a joy to perform with for both pickers and fingerstyle players alike.
-The spalted maple body establishes a generous mid-range tonal foundation, whilst the solid cedar top is suited to those who want a subtler projection than that of spruce.
+The spalted maple body establishes a generous mid-range tonal foundation, whilst the solid cedar top suits those who want a subtler projection than that of spruce.
 Fingerstyle performers will love the breadth and clarity afforded by cedar as a tonewood.
 Married to the body is a smooth mahogany neck with a gorgeous rosewood fingerboard that plays effortlessly.
 The Graphtech black Tusq XL nut and saddle provide a supportive connection between strings and body for optimised intonation and sustain.

 The Merida/Fishman standard preamp system enables you to take to the stage in confidence with everything you need to guarantee a dynamic and exciting performance.